 Since these concepts are so vague, police usually make an arrest in every DV case reported to them.
 Unsurprisingly, many of these cases end up being based on false allegations.2

-Yes, a DV charge triggers a mandatory protection order requiring you to avoid the accuser and abstain from alcohol.
-In our experience, many ex-spouses or ex-partners make false DV reports solely to get a protection order (also called a restraining order) as a way to punish or restrict the accused.
+A DV charge triggers a mandatory protection order requiring you to avoid the accuser and abstain from alcohol.
+In our experience, many ex-spouses or ex-partners make false DV reports solely to get a protection order (also called a “restraining order”).

 Whether the protection order is based on false allegations or not, you have to abide by it.
-Violating a protective order (CRS 18-6-803.5) in a criminal case is a class 1 misdemeanor.
-The penalty for a first-time offense is:
+Violating a protective order in a criminal case is a class 1 misdemeanor with a first-time offense carrying:

 If your protection order forbids you from going home or seeing your children, the most important thing is to abide by the order.
 Even if the alleged victim allows you in the house to see the kids, you could still be convicted of violating the restraining order.